flowertaekk-dev/flowertaekk-dev.github.io/_posts/2020-08-04-docker-kubernetes.md

 $ microk8s.enable dns
 {% endhighlight %}

+### Service Types

+1. ClusterIP (default)
+  * It is only good in the cluster.
+REMEMBER THIS!
+2. NodePort
+  * Port to connect to outside of cluster.
+3. LoadBalancer
+  * Controls a LB endpoint external to the cluster.
+4. ExternalName
+  * Adds CNAME DNS record to CoreDNS only.
+  * Not used for Pods, but for giving ods a DNS name to use for somthing outside Kubernetes
+  * Not used that many.

 ### Command

 #### There are 3 ways to create pods from the kubectl CLI!